Outline

 From the kinetic energy of a speeding car to nuclear fusion energy, from nearby stars to distant galaxies, physicists examine matter and energy in all their forms.

-In this course you will study real-world problems through observation, measurement and theoretical analysis.
-You’ll learn the core concepts of physics and gain experience using complex technical equipment, such as those found at supercomputing facilities.
+In this course, you will study real-world problems through observation, measurement and theoretical analysis.
+You’ll learn the core concepts of physics and gain experience using complex technical equipment.

-You can specialise in one of the following streams:
+You can specialise in one of four areas:

 Applied Physics

-In this stream you will study matter and energy in the Earth’s natural and managed environments: the atmosphere, oceans, rivers, land, soils and living organisms.
+In this specialisation, you will study matter and energy in the Earth’s natural and managed environments: the atmosphere, oceans, rivers, land, soils and living organisms.

 You’ll study contemporary topics such as the development of energy-saving ‘green’ materials and the disposal of radioactive wastes.
-You’ll also learn how to deploy instruments during field excursions, and undertake field and satellite data analysis.
+During field excursions, you'll learn how to deploy instruments and undertake field and satellite data analysis.

-You’ll have the opportunity to undertake applied acoustics with Curtin’s Centre for Marine Science and Technology, and applied underwater optics with Curtin’s Remote Sensing and Satellite Research Group.
+In addition, you could undertake applied acoustics with Curtin’s Centre for Marine Science and Technology and applied underwater optics with Curtin’s Remote Sensing and Satellite Research Group.

 Astrophysics

-This stream is suitable if you are interested in radio astronomy.
+This specialisation is suitable for students who are interested in radio astronomy.
 You’ll grapple with scientific questions ranging from the origins of the Universe to the nature of dark matter.

-Curtin’s major involvement in the International Centre for Radio Astronomy Research and the Square Kilometre Array means you will have the chance to analyse data from cutting-edge radio telescopes.
+Curtin’s major involvement in the International Centre for Radio Astronomy Research and the Square Kilometre Array means will give you the chance to analyse data from cutting-edge radio telescopes.

 Materials Science

-This stream looks for connections between the underlying structure of a material, its properties and applications, and how processing changes the material.
+This specialisation looks for connections between the underlying structure of a material, its properties and applications, and changes due to processing.

 You will study materials including metals, semiconductors, glasses, ceramics and polymers.
-You’ll also learn about analytical instruments and radiation that materials scientists use to investigate the microstructure of samples.
+You’ll also learn about analytical instruments and radiation used to investigate the microstructure of samples.

 Mathematical Physics